-TWI0 is in PRR0, and TWI1 is in PRR2.
+TWI0 is in 0.

-Power Management and Sleep Modes
+Power Management and Sleep Modes on page 59

-26.2.2 Electrical Interconnection
+23.2.2.
+Electrical Interconnection

 As depicted in the TWI Bus Definition, both bus lines are connected to the positive supply voltage through pull-up resistors.
 The bus drivers of all TWI-compliant devices are open-drain or open-collector.
 This implements a wired-AND function which is essential to the operation of the interface.
 A low level on a TWI bus line is generated when one or more TWI devices output a zero.
 A high level is output when all TWI devices tri-state their outputs, allowing the pull-up resistors to pull the line high.
 Note that all AVR devices connected to the TWI bus must be powered in order to allow any bus operation.